ALANVF/Star-lang-specification/syntax/literals.md

 #b_2c
 ```

-Tags are annotations for expression and they'll probably be removed at some point in the future.
+Tags are annotations for expressions and they'll probably be removed at some point in the future.

 ### Paren
 A paren literal: